thekaplanlab/CilioGenics_Analysis/README.md

-**CilioGenics is an integrated method for predicting the ciliar genes**
+**CilioGenics is an integrated method for predicting the ciliary genes**

 **Load the following packages**